darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 The following buttons are shown in the module's UI by default:

 [add to library](#add-to-library)
 : Add existing images to the darktable library without copying or moving files.
+If you only add a single image to the library it will be automatically loaded in the darkroom.

 [copy & import](#copy--import)
 : Create copies of images from the filesystem and then add those copies to the darktable library.